TrungLe123692/Netflix-Movies-Data-Analytics-Project/README.md

 - **4.2.4 Performance Visualization:**
   - Used `seaborn.scatterplot()` to compare predicted vs actual values
   - Evaluated model accuracy based on closeness to the 45-degree diagonal line

-> ✅ This combined approach of exploratory analysis and predictive modeling provided both descriptive insights and forward-looking intelligence into Netflix’s content trends.

 ---
 ## 5. Python Codes